 Where to Stay

-Accommodations in Long Beach range from funky, privately-owned BnBs to 5-star hotels, with mid-range motels and lodges on nearly every corner.
-Classic Not Plastic attendees typically choose hotels near or in the Park Estates neighborhood, where most weekend activities happen.
+Classic Not Plastic attendees typically choose hotels near the historic Zaferia village neighborhood, where most weekend activities happen.

-Rally participants look for easy, secure parking for their vintage Lambrettas and Vespas, and extra perks like a swimming pool or walking distance to DiPiazzas, the unofficial HQ for Classic Not Plastic.
-Wherever you stay, be sure to book early!
-Most places fill up with families celebrating Memorial Day weekend.
+Rally participants look for easy, secure spaces for their vintage Lambrettas and Vespas, plus perks like swimming pools or free parking.
+Wherever you stay, be sure to book early.
+Since it’s Memorial Day weekend, most places fill up fast.

 A small, blue, vintage Vespa sits beside a black Honda Element in the parking lot outside of a room at Hotel Current in Long Beach, CA, for Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana